 Figure 2.
 Experimental setup.

-Results
+REPRESENTATIVE RESULTS:

 Representative results from steps 1 and 2 of the above procedure are listed below in Table 1.
 This table records the maximum height the ball reached in both 1 and 2 dimensions, with a known initial velocity and total flight time.
 The value of the experimentally measured maximum vertical displacement is compared to that calculated using Equation 15, the value of which is also found below.
 The table also records the maximum horizontal displacement of the ball for the 2-dimensional experiment.
 This is compared with the calculated value from Equation 13 using the known initial velocity and measured flight time.
 These two results match very well, which validates the kinematic equations.